trwaters/dynamicalTI/index.md

     <source src="rwmovie.mp4" media="only screen and (max-device-width: 568px)"></source>
 </video>

 Finally, here is an animated version of Figure 7.
 In the above run, a clump forms at t=8 years.
 Here, we show this formation process --- the saturation of dynamical TI --- on either the phase diagram.
-For a description of the dynamics, please refer to sections 3.4 and 3.5.
+For a description of the dynamics, please refer to sections 3.4-3.5.
 <video poster="fig7.png" width="675" height="270" controls preload>
     <source src="rw_phase.mp4" media="only screen and (min-device-width: 568px)"></source>
     <source src="rw_phase.mp4" media="only screen and (max-device-width: 568px)"></source>
 </video>

 ### VW runs
+Similarly, here are the animated versions of Figures 6 and 7 but for the VW solution.
+VW and RW solutions are identical kinematically, having the same speed and density at the base of the flow.
+However, due to the different geometries of these flowtubes, their thermodynamic evolution is very different.
+Whereas the RW solution is dominated by adiabatic cooling, the VW solution only cools by the advective transport of heat downstream.
 <video poster="fig6vw.png" width="675" height="1408" controls preload>
     <source src="vwmovie.mp4" media="only screen and (min-device-width: 568px)"></source>
     <source src="vwmovie.mp4" media="only screen and (max-device-width: 568px)"></source>